linkblank/Task-Deadline/README.md

-# Task Countdown for Obsidian
+# Task Deadline for Obsidian

 A lightweight plugin that adds dynamic countdown days to checklist items based on due dates.
 Perfect for deadline tracking, project planning, and habit management — all inside your Obsidian vault.